Mastering Variance Reports in Power BI

 You start making this report by selecting countries as the category and then turning on actual results and plan values to show the variance.
 The first step to making it a more readable chart is to turn on the grand totals and add Region as the grouping element.

-If you then move the region into Category section, it will show a hierarchical dataset - region becomes a part of the data set and the chart will show totals for individual regions.
+If you then move the region into Category section, it will show a hierarchical dataset - the region becomes a part of the data set and the chart will show totals for individual regions.
 You get a table and chart combination with three levels of information - the country, region and total.

 TIP: Totals can be shown above groups or below.
 Personally, I believe the more standard approach is to have it below.